Appendix - Cyber-AI Appliance OS Remanufacture

 Linux

 IMPORTANT!!!
-Ensure you are NOT running the following commands on a hard drive device but only on the USB (in the examples below it will be /dev/sdb).Note
+Ensure you are NOT running the following commands on a hard drive device but only on the USB (in the examples below it will be /dev/sdb).Warning

 The USB drive is mapped to sdb in the following command snippet.